 As kefir grains are living organisms, they have unique bio-profiles.
 Our kefir grains are fed exclusively with goats milk, and therefore are unique to us and our farm, and are not for sale.
 We cannot vouch for the efficacy or power of any kefir besides our own, which has undergone extensive testing at Aberystwyth University.
 We took our advice in making our kefir from Dr. Natasha Campbell McBride, creator of the highly successful GAPS Nutritional Protocol.

-Kefir nutrition can benefit both your gut and your skin.
-We suggest simultaneously drinking the goats milk kefir and applying it topically to the skin, in the form of our soaps and lotions.
+As detailed by our #1 best selling book The Good Skin Solution, we suggest simultaneously drinking the goats milk kefir and applying it topically to the skin, in the form of our soaps and lotions.

 What bacteria does our goats milk kefir contain?

 We work in association with Prof Jamie Newbold, Head of the Institute of Biological, Environmental and Rural Sciences at Aberystwyth University. (link http://www.aber.ac.uk/en/ibers/ ) Prof. Newbold has done extensive testing on our goats milk kefir and established that it contains the following beneficial strains of bacteria and yeast: